puppeteer/puppeteer/experimental/puppeteer-firefox/README.md

-# Puppeteer-Firefox
+# Puppeteer for Firefox

-> Puppeteer-Firefox - Puppeteer API for Firefox
+> Use Puppeteer's API with Firefox

-> **BEWARE**: This project is experimental.
-Alligators live here.
+> **BEWARE**: This project is experimental. 🐊 live here.

 ## Getting Started

 ### Installation

-To use Puppeteer-Firefox in your project, run:
+To use Puppeteer with Firefox in your project, run:

 ```bash
 npm i puppeteer-firefox
 # or "yarn add puppeteer-firefox"
 ```

-Note: When you install Puppeteer-Firefox, it downloads a [custom-built Firefox](https://github.com/GoogleChrome/puppeteer/tree/master/experimental/juggler) that is guaranteed to work with the API.
+Note: When you install puppeteer-firefox, it downloads a [custom-built Firefox](https://github.com/GoogleChrome/puppeteer/tree/master/experimental/juggler) that is guaranteed to work with the API.

 ### Usage